We ask you, humbly, to help us.

 For decades, the conferences have experienced three major trends that are pulling the United Methodist Church in opposite directions:

-- The UMC in African and Asian countries is growing rapidly.
+The UMC in African and Asian countries is growing rapidly.
 The cultures in these countries generally exhibit strongly homophobic beliefs against sexual minorities.
-There has been little or no change in their position during this century.
+There has been little change in their position during this century.

 Mentions of homosexuality in the UMC's Book of Discipline, as of 2016: